-New Report Finds That Malawi’s Traditional Leaders Oppose the Death Penalty, Favor Rehabilitation
+New Report Finds Malawi’s Traditional Leaders Favor Rehabilitation over Death Penalty

 On 18 April 2018, the Cornell Center on the Death Penalty Worldwide and Malawi’s Paralegal Advisory Services Institute (PASI) released their report on “Malawian Traditional Leaders’ Perspectives on Capital Punishment” before a group of public officials and stakeholders in Lilongwe.